mdmasharafilhossain/Library-Management-API-TypeScript-Node.js/README.md

 ## Features

-- Add, update, delete books
+- Add, update, and delete books
 - Borrow books
 - Validation with Mongoose
 - Filtering, sorting, and pagination